DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Disable** - disable _Argonian Weight Slider Affected Tails_ and _FVAR - Weight Slider Affected Tails Patch_ mods in the _APPEARANCE_ separator of TPF.

 *Finally tails, which are actually moving.
 Maybe even a bit too much.
-They have an option to be removed in-game, which I will explain about later.*
+With this I have actually killed two hares - they have an option to be removed in-game, which I will explain about later, and did I mention that they are moving.*

 ### [Grimoas Plantigrade Feet For Beast Races](https://www.nexusmods.com/skyrim/mods/16976)